ibm-cloud-docs/cloud-databases/reference-activity-tracker.md

 Once event activity is being forwarded to the service, each event can be expanded to a detailed view by clicking the arrow to the left of the timestamp.

-When reviewing Activity Tracker logs, you will see `denies` that include the `dry_run` tag.
+When reviewing Activity Tracker logs, you see `denies` that include the `dry_run` tag.
 These denies are marked with a `true` or `false` value.
-- Events with `dry_run: false` indicate an attempt to execute an action.
+- Events with `dry_run: false` indicate an attempt to run an action.
 - Events with `dry_run: true` indicate an attempt to determine support for an action without triggering that action to occur.
 Such `dry_run` attempts can occur as the service instance management console determines the features to which a logged in user has access.